toastedsalad/LearningAlgos/Algos/README.md

 # Recursion

+## Basic Example.
+Maybe easy maybe not so easy.
 It's something that keeps on calling itself over and over.
 It's a function that calls itself until the problem is resolved.
 This usually involves a base case.
 A base case is the point in which the problem is solved at.